 Also of interest is that Lincolnshire has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lincolnshire telecommute to their jobs.
+Overall, about 9.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lincolnshire is a somewhat ethnically-diverse village.
 The people who call Lincolnshire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincolnshire residents report their race to be White, followed by Asian.
 Important ancestries of people in Lincolnshire include Polish, Irish, English, and Russian.

 The most common language spoken in Lincolnshire is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and German.